 Ragadveshau vyudasya means “casting aside [or rejecting, abandoning] raga-dwesha” the alternating cycles of attraction and repulsion, liking and disliking, loving and hating.

 Viviktasevi means “living in solitude” or “frequenting isolated places.”
 The first is both external and internal.
 The truth is, a person can live in a high-rise apartment complex and still live in solitude if he keeps to himself and maintains inward awareness.
 But it is helpful if the yogi can live in a quiet, uncrowded place, even outside a city.
 This is ideal, but the ideal cannot always be obtained.
 The second meaning would apply to someone who simply cannot live in solitude.
 He should go as much as possible to quiet, isolated places and stay there as long as possible.
 Sri Ramakrishna continually advised this.
 His great disciple, Mahendranath Gupta (“M”), the author of The Gospel of Sri Ramakrishna, followed this assiduously.
-He had several places known only to him, some in Calcutta and some outside, where he would disappear for a day or more, or he would stay in those places but return home for meals.
+He had several secret places, some in Calcutta and some outside, where he would disappear for a day or more, or he would stay in those places but return home for meals.
 Sri Ramakrishna said this was absolutely necessary to gain–and retain–one’s spiritual progress.